You don’t have to be miserable when fishing in cold weather and we’ll go over a fishing in cold weather and how to keep warm on those cold rainy days.

-Base Layer: I use Cabela’s Polartec, be sure to get tall.
-After going through a ton of different manufactures I found these to be the best for fishing as the bottoms are a little bit taller where they don’t fall down exposing skin.
-With the top, I get the Tall size, that can be tucked further down, again so you don’t expose any skin.
+Base Layer: I’m using a Grundens base layer.
+Be sure to get tall.
+After going through a ton of different manufactures, I found these to be the best for fishing as the bottoms are a little taller where they don’t fall down, exposing skin.
+With the top, I also get the Tall size that can be tucked further down, again so you don’t expose any skin.
 Below the thermals I wear snug boxer briefs cuz it’s no fun if they bunch up.
 On top, I wear a snug tee shirt under the thermals for the simple reason I wear the thermals for several days and I want them to stay as clean as possible.
-You also want the tee shirt long so it will stay tucked in too.
+You also want the tee shirt long, so it will stay tucked in too.

-2nd Layer Bottoms: On top of the thermal bottoms I wear insulated nylon sports pants.
-I have two different pairs, one that is light weight for mild days and another that has heavier insulation for colder or rainy days.
+2nd Layer Bottoms: On top of the thermal bottoms I wear insulated nylon sports pants, like Under Armour.
+I have two different pairs, one that is light-weight for mild days and another that has heavier insulation for colder or rainy days.
 You can usually find a good selection at Marshalls for a good price.
 Be sure to get a color that matches your jersey so you’ll look good at weigh in.
-Jeans or pants will work in a pinch but sports pants are more comfortable (flexible) and keep you warmer.
+Jeans or pants will work in a pinch, but sports pants are more comfortable (flexible) and keep you warmer.

-Outer Bottoms: For the outer layer, I wear Gil FG2 Tournament Trousers.
-You’ll want to have insulated bibs.
-Rain pants just don’t work when it’s cold and especially if it’s raining, they will ride down and you’ll get a cold and wet ass – just no fun.
-There are lots of great rain gear out there but I’ve been using these for a couple years and I’m staying dry even in heavy rain.
-Let me tell you when it’s 42 degrees pouring rain and you feel the cold water soaking through your thermals working up your back you’ll wish you had these.
+Outer Bottoms: For the outer layer, I wear Grundens bibs and top.
+Rain pants don’t work when it’s cold and raining -they will ride down and you’ll get a cold and wet ass – just no fun.
+There are lots of great rain gear out there but I’ve been using these for a couple of years and I’m staying dry even in heavy rain.
+Let me tell you, when it’s 42 degrees pouring rain and you feel the cold water soaking through your thermals working up your back, you’ll wish you had these.

-Outer Top: On top, I have a couple options.
-If it’s dry I wear a light weight Stormr Nano jacket but if it’s raining I use the Gil F2 Tournament Jacket.
-When it’s dry, you need wind protection because your base layers will keep you warm but they are not wind resistant.
-When it’s raining, it very important to stay dry.
-You want a good hood that will cover your head with without too much downward pressure (which will give you a headache) and still be able to see out of, you want the front to be able to close up tight so no water comes in when you’re running– The Gil F2 does a good job.
+Outer Top: On top, I have a couple of options.
+If it’s dry and warming, I’ll wear a lightweight Grundens jacket / sweatshirt, but if it’s cold, I’ll wear a jacket that will fend off the wind.
+When it’s dry, you need wind protection because your base layers will keep you warm, but they are not wind resistant.
+When it’s raining, it is very important to stay dry.
+You want a good hood that will cover your head with without too much downward pressure (which will give you a headache) and still be able to see out of; you want the front to be able to close up tight so no water comes in when you’re running–Grundens Transmit does a good job.